Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 1 Exercises (Questions).md

 <br/>

-### 7. (Advanced) Modify the chaos program so that it accepts two inputs and then prints a table with two columns similar to the one shown in Section 1.8.
-(Note: You will probably not be able to get the columns to line up as nicely as those in the example.
-Chapter 5 discusses how to print numbers with a fixed number of decimal places.)
+### 7. (Advanced) Modify the chaos program so that it accepts two inputs and then prints a table with two columns.
+> Note: You will probably not be able to get the columns to line up as nicely.